SH1R3F/Nevermore-Academy-v2/README.md

 [x] Degrees for students submissions with database notifications\
 [x] Monthly reports for admins with notifications via database and mail\
 [x] Send both email and database notification to teachers when someone submit to their assignment\
-[] Profile pictures for users when they register or being managed from dashboard (Spatie media library)\
+[x] Profile pictures for users when they register or being managed from dashboard (Spatie media library)\
 [x] Mobile verification\
 [x] Email verification\
-[] Two factor authentication\
+[] Two factor authentication (without a package & without using the default fortify 2fa feature)\
 [] Push notification to chosen types (mail, db, and sms)\

 ---